mphosomo/dropdown_menu/README.md

 # Simple Dropdown

 A simple, zero-dependency JavaScript module to easily initialize dropdowns.
-Built with HTML, CSS, and JavaScript, this package provides basic styling to simplify the setup process.
+Built with HTML, CSS, and JavaScript, this package provides basic styling and functionality to simplify the setup process.

 ## ✨ Features